datenfruehstueck/transcribe/README.md

 ## Frequently Asked Questions
 ### Is the data secure?
+No raw-text passwords are stored.
 The audio files, once uploaded, are not accessible from outside except one knows the password.
-Moreover, the database itself is not encrypted (which is rather common, though) but protected against access from outside using your password (and the salted hashing mechanism).
+Moreover, the database itself is not encrypted (which isn't rather common, though) but protected against access from outside using your password (and the salted hashing mechanism).
+So I guess you'll be fine but I have to admit that I this is not meant to be used for ever-to-stay-secret wires or the like.

 ### Does it automatically transcribe?
 No, sorry.